boots-edu/textbook/source/text/1-introduction/variables.md

 __Review Topic: Variables__

-A  _variable_  is a named container for some unknown value\.
-We can use variables to create generic code that works on different values\.
+A  _variable_  is a named container for some unknown value.
+We can use variables to create generic code that works on different values.

 _Use a “:” symbol after the name_

 _= an initial value_

-_Use “let” to declare a variable\._
+_Use “let” to declare a variable._

 let myValue : number = 4;